Super Sons of Tomorrow: Synopsis

 Tim Drake from an alternate timeline attacks Bruce Wayne while he is reading.
-Bruce defeats Tim Drake, but Tim Drake shoots Bruce when his guard is down and goes to the Batcave where he can get Batman's contingency weapons to deal with Superman.
+Bruce defeats Tim, but Tim shoots Bruce when his guard is down and goes to the Batcave where he can get Batman's contingency weapons to deal with Superman.
 Meanwhile, in the Arctic, Superman is fixing the Fortress of Solitude when Tim Drake attacks him.
-Superman easily disarms Tim Drake, but Tim Drake provides a distraction in order to acquire the Kryptonian Battle Armor.
-Superman easily takes down Tim Drake once more, but Tim Drake traps Superman in a cage filled with Red Kryptonite and tells Superman he must kill Jon Kent.
+Superman easily disarms Tim, but Tim provides a distraction in order to acquire the Kryptonian Battle Armor.
+Superman easily takes down Tim once more, but Tim traps Superman in a cage filled with red kryptonite and tells Superman he must kill Jon Kent.

-Tim Drake eavesdrops on a phone call between Kathy Branden and Lois Lane, resists being pulled back by "hypertime", then knocks out Lois.
-The Teen Titans (Damian Wayne, Starfire, Aqualad, Kid Flash, Beast Boy, and Raven) take down a group of villains called the Hangmen but Damian is irritated when Jon Kent takes down the leader without his supervision.
-While arguing, Tim Drake hacks in the Titans Tower and tells Raven to spread his thoughts to the Teen Titans so they can see why he wants Superboy.
-Raven does what Tim Drake asks, and it's shown that in the future Jon Kent and Damian Wayne will get into an argument with Jon Kent getting angry to the point where he explodes killing millions of innocent people.
-Tim drake traps Jon Kent in a goo, and Jon Kent uses his solar flare to get the goo out of him but as a result there is a huge explosion, and Tim Drake's Titans decides to get him.
+Tim Drake eavesdrops on a phone call between Kathy Branden and Lois Lane, resists being pulled back by Hypertime, then knocks out Lois.
+The Teen Titans (Damian Wayne, Starfire, Aqualad, Kid Flash (Wallace West), Beast Boy, and Raven) take down a group of villains called the Hangmen but Damian is irritated when Jon takes down the leader without his supervision.
+While arguing, Tim hacks in the Titans Tower and tells Raven to spread his thoughts to the Teen Titans so they can see why he wants Superboy.
+Raven does what Tim asks, and it is shown that in the future Jon and Damian will get into an argument, causing Jon to explode and kill millions of civilians.
+Tim traps Jon in a goo, and Jon uses his solar flare to get the goo out of him but as a result there is a huge explosion, and Tim's Titans decides to get him.

 Damian wakes up and finds Superboy and drives him somewhere safe, while Tim Drake regains consciousness and calls himself Savior.
-Jon Kent is worried that he'll become evil, but Damian reassures him that he didn't kill anyone.
-Meanwhile, the Titans of Tomorrow (Conner Kent, Bart Allen, and Cassandra Sandsmark) can't find Tim Drake because he hid himself again, and realize that Tim Drake is going more insane due to the strain in the time stream.
+Jon Kent is worried that he will become evil, but Damian reassures him that he did not kill anyone.
+Meanwhile, the Titans of Tomorrow (Conner Kent, Bart Allen, and Cassandra Sandsmark) cannot find Tim because he hid himself again, and realize that Tim is going more insane due to the strain in the time stream.
 The Titans of Tomorrow decide to wait for the next phase interval to get him.
-Savior finds the Teen Titans regain consciousness and tries to convince them that he needs to kill Jon Kent and anyone who stands in their way.
+Savior finds the Teen Titans regain consciousness and tries to convince them that he needs to kill Jon and anyone who stands in their way.
 Raven offers another solution which is to depower Superboy in order to contain and help him, to which Savior agrees.
 Just then, Savior is pulled in the time stream, and Raven agrees to help Savior but leaves the rest of the Teen Titans alone.